Symplectic toric stratified spaces with isolated singularities: Characteristic classes for symplectic toric stratified spaces with isolated singularities

-For $\Delta'$ the stratified space with strata $0$ and $\Delta'\backslash\{0\}$, it follows that the inclusion $\psi:\Delta'\to \R^2$ is a stratified unimodular local embedding.
-Since $\Delta'$ is contractible, it follows that there is a unique class of symplectic toric stratified space with this orbital moment map. \end{ex}
+where the ``$\bullet$'' is a singular point of the region as a cornered stratified space.
+Then our main result tells us that, since this is a contractible region, there is exactly one symplectic toric stratified space with orbital moment map $\psi$ having one singularity.

+Furthermore, it is interesting to note that the link of this symplectic toric stratified space is a three sphere with an overtwisted contact structure.
+Hence, this symplectic toric stratified space inherits the topological structure of a 4-manifold; however, the singularity is indicating that the associated symplectic structure cannot be extended to this 4-manifold structure. \end{ex}